hungdev/react-customer-chat/readme.md

 <p align="center">
   <img src="./assets/guide1.png" width='100%'/>
 </p>

+Option 2: Using the Setup Tool
+1. Go to Page Settings > Messenger Platform
+2. In the 'Customer Chat Plugin' section, click the 'Set Up' Button.

+The setup tool provides a simple UI for customizing the greeting message, theme color, displayed response time, and setting the whitelisted domains for the plugin.

 > See more details in [Customer Chat Plugin official docs](https://developers.facebook.com/docs/messenger-platform/discovery/customer-chat-plugin) and [Customer Chat SDK official docs](https://developers.facebook.com/docs/messenger-platform/discovery/customer-chat-plugin/sdk).